Questions? Reach a real person:

 Why "tough love" backfires

 The old advice to ignore the distress and let a dog get used to it treats panic like a bad habit.
 But for a frightened dog, long absences full-on flood them with fear, over and over, with no chance to learn that being alone is survivable.
 Far from building resilience, this often makes the anxiety stronger.
+Separation anxiety is a recognised clinical disorder with identifiable risk factors including rehoming history and hyper-attachment (Ogata, 2016; Flannigan & Dodman, 2001), and it calls for a structured, evidence-based approach — not endurance.

 Start absurdly small